zhullyb/monyhar/monyhar/docs/design/sandbox.md

 * Forbid access to USER handles created outside the Job object
 * One active process limit (disallows creating child processes)

-Chromium renderers normally run with all these restrictions active.
+Monyhar renderers normally run with all these restrictions active.
 Each renderer runs in its own Job object.
 Using the Job object, the sandbox can (but currently does not) prevent: